ssegovba/identifying-deforestation/segmentation/README.md

 <p></p>

-**Limitations**
+### Limitations

 Some images were too obscure to tag accurately, particularly those labeled as "Haze" as shown above.
 We tried to include as many cloudy and hazy images as possible, but in some cases, it was impossible to discern where the forest started and stopped as shown in Figure 10.

-For future research, the tagging process could involve capturing three examples of the same coordinates under different weather conditions: clear, cloudy, and hazy.
+For future research, the tagging process could involve capturing two examples of the same coordinates under different weather conditions: clear and hazy.
 However, this approach may face challenges if we need to detect deforestation day by day.
-For instance, if there is significant forest coverage loss over a week of clear weather, it would be difficult to use these clear images as ground truth when it becomes hazy.
-Additionally, using segmentation on non-clear images might be less effective.
-If clouds obscure areas where trees have been recently cut down, it would be impossible for both humans and machines to observe the changes, as all pixels in the area would appear white or light gray.
+For instance, if there is significant forest coverage loss over a week of clear weather, it would be difficult to use these clear images as ground truth when it becomes hazy or cloudy.
+Additionally, we wouldnt be able to use cloudy images because if clouds obscure areas where trees have been recently cut down, it would be impossible for both humans and machines to observe the changes, as all pixels in the area would appear white or light gray.

 <figure>
   <img src="https://github.com/ssegovba/identifying-deforestation/blob/main/segmentation/figures/figure11.png" alt="Figure 11" style="width:50%">